Robert Andrich: Club career

 After two seasons with Union Berlin, Andrich moved to fellow Bundesliga side Bayer Leverkusen in summer 2021, signing a five-year-contract until 2026.
 On 13 September 2022, he scored his first Champions League goal in a 2–0 win over Atlético Madrid during the 2022–23 season.
 In May 2023, Andrich suffered a fracture to his foot, bringing his 2022–23 season to a premature end.

 On 27 April 2024, he scored a goal in the 96th minute of stoppage time in a 2–2 draw against VfB Stuttgart, to extend Leverkusen's unbeaten streak in all competitions in their 2023–24 season.
 A few days later, on 2 May, he scored from outside the penalty area in a 2–0 away win over Roma in the Europa League semi-final first leg.
 At the end of the 2023–24 season, Andrich won the Bundesliga title and the German Cup with Leverkusen and also reached the Europa League final, in which his team lost 3–0 to Atalanta.
 On 16 August 2024, he extended his contract with Leverkusen until 2028.
 He was named as club's captain ahead of the 2025–26 season, succeeding Lukas Hradecky.
+Ahead of the 2026–27 season, head coach Carles Martínez Novell replaced Andrich as captain with Edmond Tapsoba and encouraged Andrich to seek a new club due to his reduced role in the team.